robinmacharg/di-dumb/README_submission.md

 A note on the name: `di_dumb` is a simple Dependency Injection framework.
 I took the drum threme and ran with it, hence the app being called Bdum Tish.
-At one point there was also an alternative Drumroll framework but that's mercifully been elided.  `di_dumb` is not a great name and does lead to some weirdnesses where underscores and hyphens are substituted automatically by Xcode.
+At one point there was also an alternative Drumroll framework but that's mercifully been elided.  `di_dumb` is not a great name and does lead to some weirdnesses where underscores and hyphens are substituted automatically by Xcode during project setup.

 ## Examplar app